 The Da Vinci Institute of Holistic Medicine has worked tirelessly for over 10 years to construct high-calibre courses in Naturopathy and Holistic Medicine.
 The Da Vinci Institute of Holistic Medicine has the Intellectual Property rights for all these 70 courses.

 The University of America has chosen to adopt the Da Vinci Institute of Holistic Medicine as their European extension affiliate campus.

 This empowered the Da Vinci Institute of Holistic Medicine based in Europe, to act as a training center of the University of America, so that student’s credits earned from the Da Vinci Institute courses and their blended teaching methods, can be transferred to the University of America so that students can earn accredited degrees at the Bachelors, Masters and Doctoral levels in Naturopathy and Holistic Medicine.

-The final degree is awarded by the University of America, even though the teaching takes place on the Moodle educational platform of the Da Vinci Institute, along with clinical training at the Da Vinci Holistic Health Center, along with research opportunities in a cutting-edge laboratory.
+The final degree is awarded by the University of America, even though the teaching takes place on the Moodle educational platform of the Da Vinci Institute, along with clinical training at the Da Vinci Holistic Health Center or other training center worldwide, along with research opportunities in a cutting-edge laboratory.

 3) Are these degrees and accreditation internationally recognised?

 Generally, there is no International accreditation as different countries have their own rules and regulations regarding the practice of Naturopathy and holistic medicine, even though many countries have no laws or associations regulating these professions.

 What is important after qualifying is that you can join an Naturopathic Association in your country that covers the practice of these professions.

 The degrees are accredited by the University of America who has reviewed our courses and curriculum and decided that our standards are sufficient for them to issue the degree under their Charter.